+The first collaboration tool on our list is Google Suites.
 Google offers a vast array of products, from document creation tools to team collaboration tools which make communicating with team members very easy.

 Apart from providing a simple yet powerful experience to the users, Google products are well integrated among themselves.
 The products are also integrated with Google cloud storage.